Apprenticeships and Local Apprenticeship providers

 There are many different types of apprenticeships eg. accounting, equine, broadcast production, composite engineering, information security, design.

 A good first step is to confirm that the apprenticeship opportunity you would like actually exists and has an apprenticeship standard.
 A full listing of apprenticeship standards, what they cover and a direct link to the government website which advertises apprenticeship vacancies can be accessed at The Institute for Apprenticeships.

 Unifrog has a section dedicated to apprenticeships, with an apprenticeship finder tool as well as an array of useful guides and videos.
-Students are able to create their own shortlist of apprenticeships which most interest them and then apply for the .
+Students are able to create their own shortlist of apprenticeships which most interest them.
 Unifrog also includes a useful guide in the know-how section.

 The UCAS website also has a section with comprehensive information on apprenticeships in the UK.
 This is their Getting Started information.
 They also have a downloadable comprehensive guide to Apprenticeships

 The useful All About School Leavers site has information as well, as does Studential